 One way to think about this is to consider what your own “personal inflation” rate might be.
 This measures the change in prices that represent your specific spending patterns, rather than the official inflation figures, which calculates the national average.

 For example, if you do a lot of driving, the 12-month inflation rate for motor fuels is currently 17.9%.
-Costs of transport, restaurants, clothing, and hotels are also rising more sharply than other sectors.
+Costs of transport, restaurants, clothing, and hotels are also rising more sharply than in other sectors.

 If you like travelling and eating out, then your own personal inflation rate may be higher than the UK’s 2.1% rate.